Phil Ivey: World Series of Poker

+Ivey's first breakthrough at the WSOP came in 2000, when he won a Pot Limit Omaha event for his first career bracelet.
+In winning the tournament, Ivey was the first person to defeat Amarillo Slim heads-up at a WSOP final table.
 Ivey's tournament accomplishments include winning three bracelets at the 2002 World Series of Poker, tying Phil Hellmuth Jr, Ted Forrest, and Puggy Pearson for most World Series tournament wins in a single year (Jeff Lisandro and George Danzer have since tied the record).
-He also has bracelets in Pot Limit Omaha from 2000 and 2005.
-In 2000, Ivey was the first person to defeat Amarillo Slim heads-up at a WSOP final table.
-His victory over Amarillo Slim was for his first career bracelet.
-In addition to his ten World Series bracelets, Ivey has had great success in the WSOP Main Event.
-He placed in the top 25 four times between the 2002 World Series of Poker and the 2009 World Series of Poker.
-Ivey finished 23rd in 2002, 10th in 2003, 20th in 2005, and 7th in 2009.
+He won a Pot Limit Omaha event once again in 2005 for $635,603.

-In 2009, Ivey won his sixth career bracelet in the $2,500 No-Limit 2-7 Draw Lowball Event of the 2009 WSOP.
+In 2009, Ivey won his sixth career bracelet in the $2,500 No-Limit 2–7 Draw Lowball Event of the 2009 WSOP.
 He defeated a field of 147 players to catch his bracelet.
-He won a very long heads-up battle against John Monnette.
-He then proceeded to win another bracelet in the $2,500 1/2 Seven Card Stud Hi/Lo 1/2 Omaha Hi/Lo event besting a field of 376 people.
+He won a heads-up battle against John Monnette.
+He proceeded to win another bracelet in the $2,500 1/2 Seven Card Stud Hi/Lo 1/2 Omaha Hi/Lo event besting a field of 376 people.
 He defeated Ming Lee heads-up.
-In addition to winning the $2,500 1/2 Seven Card Stud Hi/Lo - 1/2 Omaha Hi/Lo event, he managed to place 22nd in the $5,000 Pot-Limit Omaha Eight-or-better despite only playing during the breaks in the Stud/Omaha event.

 In the 2010 World Series of Poker, Ivey received the most votes for the Tournament of Champions.